-Table 4 of Appendix B presents the status of the Basin Make-up Account for 2020.
-The account balance began the year with a balance of 27,028 acre-feet and ended the year with 27,046 acrefeet.
-There was an 18 acre-foot increase in the Basin Make-Up Account in 2020.
-The reason for the increase was a small recharge credit for the additional fish releases under a District operation.
+Table 4 of Appendix B presents the status of the Basin Make-up Account for 2022.
+The account balance began the year with a balance of 24,032 acre-feet and ended the year with 20,971 acrefeet.
+There was a 3,061 acre-foot decrease in the Basin Make-Up Account in 2022.
+The reason for the decrease was the use of 6,226 acre-feet of In Lieu groundwater deliveries, which reduced the amount of groundwater recharge from the In Lieu Program.

 In 2019, Mutual delivered In Lieu Water for groundwater recharge for the second time.
-Mutual did not deliver any In Lieu Water for groundwater recharge in 2020.
+Mutual did not deliver any In Lieu Water for groundwater recharge in 2021.
+In 2022, Mutual used In Lieu groundwater while delivering SAR water to SBVWCD for groundwater recharge.
 The Watermaster Committee has agreed to review the impact of this new use of In Lieu Water on the Basin Make-up Account.
 The 1977 Judgment did not anticipate this use of In Lieu Water and the formulas used to determine the Basin Make-up Account balances may have to be revised to reflect this new use.
-The Watermaster Committee will continue to address this issue in 2021.
+The Watermaster Committee will address this issue in 2023.